This post contains affiliate links. If you make a purchase through these links, I may earn a small commission at no extra cost to you.

 Cons

-• Strong vignette at wide apertures, particularly on full-frame sensors.
+• Noticeable vignetting at wide apertures, especially on full-frame sensors.

-• Diffraction spikes due to the approximately circular aperture.
-Can be eliminated by shooting wide open, but be careful of your focus and vignetting.
+• Diffraction spikes caused by the 9-blade aperture, which can be eliminated by shooting wide open — but this requires careful focusing and managing vignetting.

-• No electrical connection to the camera – your image files will lack any focal length and aperture details.
+• No electronic communication with the camera, so image metadata will lack focal length and aperture info.

 The Rosette and Cone Nebula in Monoceros